UMass-RC/unity-docs/docs/Software & Tools/ColabFold.md

 #### Notes:
 * `<path to fasta file>` is the full path to a fasta file containing protein sequence(s) of interest.
 * `<path to output directory>` is the full path to an existing directory used to store the multiple sequence alignments (MSAs).
-* It is recommended to request at least 200G using `#SBATCH --mem=200G` in order to load the protein databases.
+* > Note that it is recommended to request at least 200G using `#SBATCH --mem=200G` in order to load the protein databases.
 * Running colabfold_search with 1,762 proteins, the UniRef30 and environmental databases and the highest mmseqs sensitivity (s = 8) on a gpu A100 node with 64 threads takes approximately 3h.

-### Train models and make predictions
+### Train models and make predictions with ColabFold using a batch script

+A batch script can be used to train models and make predictions with ColabFold.
+It should be noted that predictions on proteins longer than 1000bp should be run on a GPU node with at least 40GB VRAM and that the whole process can be expedited on a large set of input protein sequences by submitting the batch script as an array job.

 The code below provides an example on how to make predictions using `colabfold_batch` in a batch script: